 Where the Search for Real Jobs Took Me

-Needing a job that paid a salary after my recovery from a fractured neck of the femur (a hip injury that I got water skiing in Canada at an Akre family reunion), in the fall of 1988 and unable to land a job in the pharmaceutical or biotechnology industry, no matter how I tried, I turned to my knowledge of structured systems analysis and project management.
+Needing a job that paid a salary after my recovery from a fractured neck of the femur (a hip injury that I got water skiing in Canada at an Akre family reunion), in the fall of 1988), and unable to land a job in the pharmaceutical or biotechnology industry, no matter how hard I tried, I turned to my knowledge of structured systems analysis and project management.
 I also went into New York to take an evening course in systems analysis, though I could clearly have taught that course, and, in fact, in a later incarnation I actually did teach a Systems Analysis and Project Management course online for the North Carolina Central University.
 The major consulting companies, in particular, Coopers and Lybrand, one of the Big Eight Accounting and Consulting Firms in the 1980s, showed interest in my systems analysis and project management skills.
 In fact, a Coopers recruiter had me interview with one of their lead systems analysts, and I was told that this interviewer thought I was the best analyst with whom she had ever spoken.
 However, Coopers acted too slowly in offering me a job, and so I accepted a position as a Quality Assurance Project Manager with the Financial Systems Division of National Computer Systems.
 So in January 1989 I started with my first real job since I left my postdoctoral position in early 1982, but this was a job working on financial systems, and I was conflicted working in a field which had nothing to do with my training in molecular pharmacology.
-I would struggle with this conflict for more than a decade until I finally ended up working in program development in the Virginia-Maryland College of Veterinary Medicine at Virginia Tech.
+I would struggle with this conflict for almost 15 years when I finally ended up working in program development in the Virginia-Maryland College of Veterinary Medicine at Virginia Tech.

 My Early Project Management Career